 How to Use This Handbook

 The next section of this handbook, Academic, Residential Life, and Extracurricular Resources, contains a listing of the people and offices you might turn to with any questions you may have.
 See, too, “A Note about Ask Banner” in the Registration for Courses section of this handbook for information about the online system.
-Additional information about student life at Vassar, including a list of student organizations sponsored by the Vassar Student Association, can be found in The Student Handbook.
-You will receive a hard copy of The Student Handbook upon arrival on campus, but you can consult the online version over the summer.
+Additional information about student life at Vassar, including a list of student organizations sponsored by the Vassar Student Association, can be found in The Student Handbook, which is available online.
 You may always call the Office of the Dean of First-Year Students at 845-437-5258 with any questions as well.

 Denise A. Walen

 Dean of First-Year Students and Professor of Drama